jolman009/literati-library/legal/iarc-content-rating.md

 Expected descriptors: **None**

-Since Literati contains no problematic content in the app itself, no content descriptors should apply.
+Since ShelfQuest contains no problematic content in the app itself, no content descriptors should apply.

 **User Content Disclaimer**: While the app itself is rated for all ages, user-uploaded books may contain varied content.
 Users are responsible for ensuring age-appropriate material.